walterhiggins/WMPJS/book-outline.md

     /js 'COW'.toLowerCase() == 'cow'
     > true

 The *String.toLowerCase()* function will convert any string to its lowercase equivalent so 'COW' becomes 'cow' and 'Cow' also becomes 'cow'.
-This can be really useful when we want to test text values but don't care whether they're uppercase or lowercase.
+This can be really useful when we want to test String values but don't care whether they're uppercase or lowercase.
 Let's look at the improved *animalSounds* module:

 @@listing animalSounds_v2.js Case-insenstive Animal Sounds.